 We got to the junction with the Boott Spur Trail at 11:15 am and we rock-hopped off-trail to the high point of the peak and then to the edge of Tuckerman Ravine to peer within its depths.
 As the Davis Path made its way northwest to the flat area between Mounts Monroe and Washington we entered a dark gray abyss of the clouds.

 We started seeing other hikers as we finally approached the end of the Davis Path.
-We hit Crawford Path just below the final ascent to the Mount Washington summit and high-fived for tracing the longest approach to Mount Washington.
+We hit Crawford Path just below the final ascent to the Mount Washington summit and high-fived for red-lining the longest approach to Mount Washington.
 We then pushed through our exhaustion and headed for the summit.

 Passing crowds of hikers we reached the summit of Mount Washington at 12:15 pm and unceremoniously stood in line for our turn at the summit sign.
 Luckily there was a high percentage of hikers, due to the Seek the Peak fundraiser, so we got to share our experience with like-minded people.
 We talked with the two guys ahead of us, one of which was on only his third peak after getting bit hard by the hiking bug on his first peak.